niemand-online/heptaconnect-portal-amiibo/README.md

 Ever wanted to have Amiibo flood your HEPTAconnect instance?
 Just setup this portal and import all the toys from [Amiibo API](https://amiiboapi.com/).

+Read, understand and follow the terms and conditions when using this API via HEPTAconnect [Amiibo API ToC](https://amiiboapi.com/docs/#termscondition).
+This is a reference implementation how one could consume the Amiibo API.

 ## System requirements